andreasm80/blog.local/content/post/2023-04-14-tanzu-with-vsphere-multi-t0/index.md

 <img src=images/image-20230414154511864.png style="width:700px" />

-As mentioned above, these routes is maybe easier to create after we have create the vSphere Network with the correct network definition.
-As we can see them being realized in the NSX manager.
+As mentioned above, these routes is maybe easier to create after we have created the vSphere Network with the correct network definition as we can see them being realized in the NSX manager.

+***By adding these static routes on the T0 level as I have done, means this traffic will never leave the Tier-0s, it will go over the linknet between the Tier-0 ***

 ### Create a vSphere Namespace to use our new Tier-0